alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

    - Easy to find or Difficult to find matches.
    - Multiple matches or no matches.

 The night sky acts as a universal canvas for human pareidolia, where the shapes projected onto the stars reveal far more about an observer's cultural era.
 When researching historical astronomy, it is essential to recognize that celestial patterns are not objective forms but subjective cultural artifacts.
 A single grouping of stars might represent a mythological hero to one civilization and a commonplace agricultural tool to another, and even a single celestial region can have multiple layered likeness comparisons that overlap across time and traditions.
-This diversity of human perspective is why planetarium software like Stelarium has many sky cultures available to view, reminding us that any historical description must be read as a fluid, era-dependent translation of the sky rather than a fixed astronomical truth.
+This diversity of human perspective is why planetarium software like Stellarium has many sky cultures available to view, reminding us that any historical description must be read as a fluid, era-dependent translation of the sky rather than a fixed astronomical truth.

 ---